Privacy policy.

 The information we collect is used for:

-- Providing and managing our therapy and learning services.
+• To provide and manage our therapy and learning services.

 6. Disclosure of Information